 - (a) An amount of AED 79 million paid to acquire properties in the Emirate of Abu Dhabi. - (b) An amount of AED 18 million paid to acquire plots of land in the Emirate of Abu Dhabi.

-At 31 December 2014, Board of Directors have analysed the recoverability and status of advances and have created provision for impairment amounting to AED 3 million (2013; provision for impairment reversed amounting to AED 2 million).
+At 31 December 2015, Board of Directors have analysed the recoverability and status of advances and have concluded that no impairment charge is required for the year.
+(2014: provision for impairment amounting to AED 3 million).

 11. Trading properties